Vatsallad/HR-Analytics-Dashboard-using-Power-BI/README.md

 🎯 KPI (Key Performance Indicators) and 🔀 Slicer.

-🔍 Filters: Used to filter data according to different education fields.
+🔍 Filters: Used to filter data according to different Department and Gender.

 Key Insights Summary:
 - Total Employees: The organization has grown significantly, currently employing 1470 individuals, indicating substantial growth and scale.